WordPress vs. Replit Pages – Cloud-Based Development vs. CMS

 Performance and Durability

 WordPress strength lies in its stability and updates.
-However, every update comes with the risk of plugins misbehaving.
+However, every update comes with the risk that plugins may misbehave.
 Imagine waking up to a broken site—no fun, right?
-Slim Framework typically requires fewer resources and can handle high traffic loads with ease.
+Slim Framework typically requires fewer resources and can handle high-traffic loads with ease.

 Durability is crucial for any site.
 WordPress sites need regular maintenance, while Slim applications tend to be more robust when properly coded.
 Stability doesn’t come easy, especially if you don’t keep your plugins updated.